MGH Research Scholars Program

 The MGH Research Scholars Program was established to support early career researchers with innovative yet unproven ideas that have the potential to transform the future of medicine.
 Funded 100% through philanthropy, this program gives researchers the freedom and flexibility they need to follow the science wherever it leads.
 History has shown that brilliant scientists who are given free rein to explore new frontiers make the greatest, often unexpected, advances.

-MGH Research Scholar Rochelle Walensky, MD, MPH, is using microsimulation models to inform the development of large-scale clinical trials.
+MGH Research Scholar Rochelle Walensky, MD, MPH, former chief of the Division of Infectious Diseases at Mass General, is using microsimulation models to inform the development of large-scale clinical trials.

 Novel Approaches to Clinical Trial Design and Development

 In a national landscape of constrained research funding, the need to conduct large-scale clinical trials clearly outstrips the available resources.

 With extensive mathematical modeling and policy experience, Dr. Walensky proposes to use novel microsimulation methods to inform the prioritization, development, and policy value of randomized controlled trials.